GoogleCloudPlatform/core-solution-services/INSTALL.md

 export APP_BASE_PATH="/streamlit"
 ```

-If you are installing GENIE you can deploy a subset of the microservices necessary for GENIE:
+If you are installing GENIE you can deploy a subset of the microservices used by GENIE.
+Depending on your use case for GENIE you may not need the tools service (only needed if you are using agents that use tools).

 ```
-sb deploy -m authentication,llm_service,jobs_service,tools_service,frontend_streamlit -n $NAMESPACE
+sb deploy -m authentication,llm_service,jobs_service,frontend_streamlit,tools_service -n $NAMESPACE
 ```
 - This will run `skaffold` commands to deploy those microservices to the GKE cluster.